balain/pmidep/README.md

 # pmidep
 PMI DEP code

+# Repo Archived

+As of Jan 11th, 2021, this repository has been archived.

 # Pre-requisite: Configure Authentication

 1. Enable both the soap and openssl PHP extensions in the php.ini file